controlplaneio/simulator/cli/README.md

 Development targets are specified in the [Makefile](./Makefile).

-The [Dockerfile](./Dockerfile) in this folder is used to isolate and lock down versions for testing and building and not for publishing.

-Publishing of the simulator as a docker image will be [the launch container Dockerfile](../Dockerfile).
-Running  <code>make run</code> (or <code>make build</code>) in the root of this repository will implicitly call
-<code>make docker-build</code> in this folder.
+This application is built and tested in a multi-stage build in the parent directory's [launch container dockerfile](../Dockerfile)

-The remaining make targets can be run inside the build container or outside as you choose for local development.
+The remaining make targets can be run locally.

 <pre>
 all: help
 build                 golang build
 dep                   install dependencies for other targets doc                   generate markdown documentation for packages docker-build          builds a docker image
 help-no-color:
 test-acceptance       acceptance tests
 test-go-fmt           golang fmt check test                  unit and local acceptance tests